Developing and Maintaining Effective Mentoring Relationships in the Business Leadership Program

-- To make contacts within the business community that will be potentially useful in selecting internships (all BLP students are required to complete an internship) or possible employment.
+- To make contacts within the business community that will be potentially useful in selecting internships or possible employment.

 - Meet with the mentor as often as schedules permit.
-The minimum to keep the relationship productive seems to be once a month during the academic year, but groups can meet more often than that.
+The minimum to keep the relationship productive is once a month during the academic year, but groups can meet more often than that.

 - Be considerate of the mentor's time.
 Return phone calls or e-mail messages promptly.
 Be on time.
 Attend all scheduled meetings.
 Come to each meeting with a prepared agenda.

 - Suggest topics to be discussed at mentor meetings.

 - Make suggestions for companies they would like to visit.

 - Keep confidences between the two of them.